R-Fan9/CS1XA3/Project01/README.md

 begin with a comment (i.e #) and include Tag for each python file in the repo

 Execution:
-1. Find Tag is executed by inputting 5 as arg1 e
+1. Find Tag is executed by inputting 5 as arg1
 2. Enter a Tag and press enter

 Reference: [find .. -type f -name](https://mac1xa3.ca/Slides/Week05/1XA3_Lab_Week05.html)